 Part of the backstory to gatekeeping against the poor is told brilliantly in an essay by Lauren Braun-Strumfels that Labor has made freely available from behind its paywall for three months: “Binational Gatekeepers: The Italian Government and US Border Enforcement in the 1890s”

 U.S. immigration gatekeeping policy was not only racialized through anti-Chinese provisions, politicized through provisions that began to target immigrant radicals from exclusion, but also targeted the poorest for exclusion.
 Hidetaka Hirota’s recent book Expelling the Poor: Atlantic Seaboard States and the Nineteenth-Century Origins of American Immigration Policy tracked how this policy developed at the state level in respect to Irish immigration.
 Massachusetts and New York deported as many as 100,000, especially poor Irish women, to England and Ireland.
 These policies were initiated by bureaucrats whose stereotypes of the Irish poor were encoded later into the federal law and administrative state.
-By the 1890s, Braun-Strumfels shows, the words “likely to become a public charge” (LPC) provisions coming down on Italians who became the new target.
+By the 1890s, Braun-Strumfels shows, the words “likely to become a public charge” (LPC) provisions came down on Italians as the new target.
 Surely we know of the harsh treatment of Italian immigrants who made it through in these years, through the 1930s.
 But this essay sheds light on the gatekeeping that sent many back home, and the work of state officials on both sides to decide who got in and who did not.

 Braun-Strumfels shows how immigration agents in this new era of federal control targeted poor Italian immigrants under the LPC clause, which was never clearly defined, and facilitated the construction of the cages and routes of the rejected back to Italy, even as the numbers of the poor fleeing rural poverty in Italy swelled to Ellis Island.
 It amounted to tens of thousands even before the 1920s when formal exclusion of Italians (among others) through numerical control took the place of these day-to-day decisions.
 She writes,